theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/introduction.md

 yunIO is a no-code application for designing, automating, and integrating SAP processes in the cloud. <br>
 The service offers easy integration of SAP data and business processes in different platforms and applications.

-yunIO provides REST-based services to read and write data from an to connected SAP systems. <br>
+yunIO provides REST-based services to read and write data from and to connected SAP systems. <br>
 The web services can be easily integrated into your process automation solutions, e.g. Power Automate, Nintex, etc.

 === "Automation"